-* Kouchner, Bernard (1999a) "Establish a Right to Intervene against War, Oppression; It's Time for a Global Moral Code that Can Stop Wars Before They Start and Murderers Before They Kill," Los Angeles Times, Oct.
-18.
+* Kouchner, Bernard (1999b) "Establish a Right to Intervene against War, Oppression; It's Time for a Global Moral Code that Can Stop Wars Before They Start and Murderers Before They Kill," Los Angeles Times, October 18.

 * Linklater, Andrew (1998) The Transformation of Political Community: Ethical Foundations of the Post-Westphalian Era.
 Columbia, South Carolina: University of South Carolina Press.

 * Loquai, Brigadier General Heinz (2000) Der Kosovo-Konflikt.
-Wege in einen vermeidbaren Krieg ("The Kosovo Conflict: A War That Could Have Been Avoided").
-Baden-Baden: Nomos.
+Wege in einen vermeidbaren Krieg ("The Kosovo Conflict: Paths into an Avoidable War").
+Baden Baden: Nomos Verlagsgesellschaft.

 * MccGwire, Michael (2000) "Why did we bomb Belgrade?"
 International Affairs, London: Royal Institute of International Affairs, Vol. 76, No. 1, January-March.